dxps/design-assets/vscode/README.md

 ## 2020-11-28

+Customized the functions (and methods) colors by adding a first entry into `editor.tokenColorCustomizations` settings object.

 Customized the hover or intelli-sense windows background and border for a consistent color set with my custom _Community Material Theme_ theme.
 Result stored in `settings___dxps___2020-11-28.json` file.

 ![](./images/2020-11-28___doc_windows_bg_border.png)